How fit are you? See how you measure up

 - Place a yardstick on the floor.
 Secure it by placing a piece of tape across the yardstick at the 15-inch (38-centimeter) mark.

 - Place the soles of your feet even with the 15-inch (38-centimeter) mark on the yardstick.

 - Slowly reach forward as far as you can, exhaling as you reach and holding the position for at least 1 second.

 - Note the distance you reached.

 - Repeat the test two more times.

 - Record the best of the three reaches.

 The following measurements can generally be considered indicators of good flexibility based on age and sex.
-If your outcome is below the target number, the target can indicate a goal to work toward.
-Measurements above the targets can indicate better flexibility.
+If your result is below the target number, the target can indicate a goal to work toward.
+Measurements above the targets can mean better flexibility.

 |25||21.5 in.
 (55 cm)||19.5 in.
 (50 cm)|

 |45||20 in.
 (51 cm)||17.5 in.
 (44 cm)|